bosonprotocol/contracts/docs/contracts/overview.md

 ```

    Alternatively, the Seller can make an offer with an associated gate contract and
-   non-transferrable NFT Id.
+   conditional token (ERC721, ERC20 or ERC1155).
 In this case, the Seller is making the item(s) on offer
    only available to Buyers who execute a conditional commit.
 The "condition" of
-   the commit is possession of a non-transferrable NFT with the given Id.
+   the commit is possession of a conditional token (ERC721, ERC20 or ERC1155).
 A Buyer
    can obtain the NFT by, for instance, completing a quest.
 The Seller might make items
    obtained via conditional commit available for a discount as a reward to Buyers for
    completing the quest.